-- Periodically updating analyses through basinspecific reports to reflect future oil and gas activities and to report on outcomes. - Investigating knowledge gaps to improve the data.
-The Commission recognizes the limitations with the data used for these calculations and the methodology errs on the side of a higher number of surface disturbances than may actually exist. - Reviewing and improving the data assumptions providing the framework for analysis.
+- Periodically updating analyses to reflect future oil and gas activities and report on outcomes. - Investigating knowledge gaps to improve data.
+The Commission recognizes the limitations with the data used for these calculations and the methodology errs on the side of a higher number of surface disturbances than may actually exist. - Reviewing and improving the data assumptions that provide the framework for analysis.
 For example, vegetation regrowth and potential surface recovery have not been factored into any of the calculations presented.
-Future reporting may incorporate calculations of vegetation regrowth and other relevant parameters. - Continually updating processes and procedures in response to public input gained through project notification and consultation, and in response to feedback from industry, First Nations and stakeholders. - Working with government to improve outcomes and incorporating new government direction as it becomes available.
+Future reporting may incorporate calculations of vegetation regrowth and other relevant parameters. - Continually updating processes and procedures in response to public input gained through project notification and consultation, and in response to feedback from industry, First Nations and stakeholders. - Working with government to improve outcomes and incorporate new direction as it becomes available.